Updated: Jun 7

-Are you ready to lose the weight and keep it off?
-I'm going to tell you why that latest fad diet is the answer.
+Are you ready to lose weight and keep it off?
+I'm going to tell you why that latest fad diet is NOT the answer.

 After being "good" all week long, the weekend comes and you just want to have FUN.
 So you go off your "diet plan" and eat All The Things, finding yourself face down in a bowl of chips and salsa and pitcher of margaritas.

 It's not you or your lack of willpower that's the problem.
 It's the DIET.